smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 *  Second, third, and Boyce–Codd normal forms are concerned with functional dependencies, 4NF is concerned with a more general type of dependency known as a multivalued dependency.
 *  Fifth normal form is designed to remove redundancy in relational databases recording multi-valued facts by isolating semantically related multiple relationships.

-:exclamation:  In the following script, I do not state which exact normal forms the provided datasets exist in.
-Rather, I state all the different keys, dependents and determinants, prime and non-prime attributes, trivial dependencies, and functional dependencies.
+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I do not specify the exact normal forms of the provided datasets in the following script.
+Instead, I describe the various keys, dependents and determinants, prime and non-prime attributes, trivial dependencies, and functional dependencies.

 -----------